dkoureas/fairdo.github.io/README.md

 jekyll serve
 ```

 ## Editing the website

-Below, we will explain how to edit this webpage
+Below, instructions for how to edit the pages.

-All publications from the lab are located in `publications.md`.
+All publications related to FDO are located in `publications.md`.
+You can edit the page using markdown.

 ### Add news